gooddata/GoodData-CL/cli-distro/doc/CLI.md

 > `CreateProject`, `OpenProject` or `RetrieveProject`
 > in your script at some place before these commands.

-`RetrieveAllObjects(dir="...");` - retrieves all metadata objects (reports, dashboards, metrics) from the current project and stores it in a directory
+`ExportMetadataObjects(tokenFile="...", objectIDs="");` - exports metadata objects with all dependencies, the attributes and facts must be created via ExecuteMaql
-- dir - directory where the objects content (JSON) are going to be stored
+- tokenFile - a file where the import token will be stored

-`StoreAllObjects(dir="...", overwrite="...");` - copies all metadata (reports, dashboards, metrics) objects from the directory to the current project
+- objectIDs - the comma separated list of metadata object IDs

-- dir       - directory where the copied objects content (JSON) are stored
+`ImportMetadataObjects(tokenFile="...", overwrite="<true|false>", updateLDM="<true|false>");` - imports metadata objects from the token, the attributes and facts must be created via ExecuteMaql
-- overwrite - if true overwrite the existing objects in the project (true | false)
+- tokenFile - a file with a valid import token

 `RetrieveMetadataObject(id="...", file="...");` - retrieves a metadata object and stores it in a file
 - id   - valid object id (integer number)